AllanJeremy/something-interesting/CONTRIBUTION.md

 - Both users have control over their friendships

 Remember these concepts when working with the friend request functionality in the codebase!

+## Naming Conventions

+When working on this project, please adhere to the following naming conventions:

+### Underscore Prefix (\_)

+- In classes: Names that start with an underscore (\_) indicate private methods.
+- In non-class files: Names starting with an underscore (\_) represent non-exported members of the file's context.